simranjeet567/Offline-UPI-Payment-System/README.md

 2. **A malicious sender can double-spend offline.** With ₹500 in their account, they could send a packet to Bob in basement A, walk to basement B, and send another ₹500 to Carol.
 Whichever packet hits the backend first wins; the other gets `REJECTED`.
 Same root cause as #1.
 3. **Bluetooth in real life is hard.** Background BLE on Android is heavily throttled since Android 8. iOS peripheral mode is locked down.
 Two strangers' phones reliably forming a GATT connection while the apps aren't actively open is genuinely difficult and a lot of energy.
 This demo skips that problem entirely by simulating the mesh.
 4. **Privacy / liability.** A stranger carries your encrypted transaction packet on their phone.
 They can't read it, but its existence is metadata.
 In a real deployment you'd want to think about regulatory disclosures and what happens if a device is seized.

-For a college / portfolio project: name the concept honestly as **"mesh-routed deferred settlement"** rather than "real-time offline UPI," and you'll have a much stronger pitch.
-The cryptography and idempotency work here is real engineering and worth showing off.

----

-## Troubleshooting

-**`java: command not found`** — Install JDK 17+.
-On Windows, `winget install EclipseAdoptium.Temurin.17.JDK` or download from adoptium.net.

-**Port 8080 already in use** — Change `server.port` in `application.properties`.

-**First `mvnw.cmd` run hangs for a long time** — It's downloading Maven (~10 MB) then dependencies (~80 MB).
-Give it 2–3 minutes on a normal connection.
-After that, startup is ~5 seconds.

-**`mvnw.cmd : The term 'mvnw.cmd' is not recognized`** — On PowerShell you need to prefix with `.\`: `.\mvnw.cmd spring-boot:run`.

-**Tests fail intermittently** — The concurrency test is timing-sensitive.
-If it ever flakes, run it 3x; if it consistently fails on your hardware, file the actual failure output.

----

-## License

-Demo code, no license.
-Use it however you want for learning.